FluffySnowman/thed0xmachine/README.md

 The aim of this project is to achieve this with <b>no dependencies</b> and <b>no API keys</b> etc. and can be automated- as in it can be used to do a many things at once instead of using multiple different tools individually.

-This program is for research and educational purposes.
-The owners, contributors or anyone affiliated with this project is not responsible for the misuse of this program or any damage caused by this program in any shape or form.
+<b>This program is for research and educational purposes.
+The owners, contributors or anyone affiliated with this project is not responsible for the misuse of this program or any damage caused by this program in any shape or form.</b>